ciiram/BirdPy/README.md

 	run plot_acoustic_index.py

-A file ent.png is saved which plots the acoustic entropy index with and without audio segmentation.
-We see that the correlation between the acoustic index and the number of species in the recording is 0.89 with segmentation and 0.17 without it.
+A file *ent.png* is saved which plots the acoustic entropy index with and without audio segmentation.
+This is Figure 3 in the manuscript.
+The correlation between the acoustic index and the number of species in the recording is 0.89 with segmentation and 0.17 without it.